SarahAbdrabo/Search_Sort_Alg/README.md

 ### Sorting Algorithms

-- Selection sort with Swap
+- Selection sort with Swap.
--
+- Bubble Sort with Swap.